-Company considers its employees as key resource and sponsors them for external and inhouse training to enable them to develop and upgrade their skills by acquiring latest managerial and technical know how.
-Special emphasis has been laid on creating awareness about Quality Management System, Environmental Management System, House Keeping through adoption of 5 'S' principles, development of multi skill capabilities and other motivational aspects.
+Company considers its employees as key resource and to enable them to develop and upgrade their skills sponsors them for external and in-house training programmes for acquiring latest managerial and technical know how.
+Special emphasis has been laid on training programmes related to Quality Management System, Environmental Management System, Occupational Health, Health & Safety, Customer Satisfaction, Attitudinal Change, Development of multi skill capabilities and other motivational aspects besides upgradation of vehicles.